ACID BASE TITRATION

 We know that the mixing of equal amounts of acid and base ions will create neutral water.
 At the molecular level, this reaction can be illustrated with the following equation.

-In this experiment the unknown solution will be HCl(aq) and the standard solution will be the base sodium hydroxide.
-You will know the concentration of the base and the volume of the acid and base used.
+In this experiment the unknown solution (Analyte) will be sodium hydroxide (NaOH) and the standard solution will be the acid HCl(aq) .
+You will know the concentration and the volume of the base and the volume of the acid and base used.
 With this information you can use the titration formula to calculate the concentration of the acid.
 The diagram below shows the set up.

 Define the following words: